slimgroup/Software.SEG2020/siahkoohi2020SEGuqi/README.md

 ## Script descriptions

-`run_deep_prior.sh`\: script for running inversion/training w/ the proporsed method.
+`run_deep_prior.sh`\: script for running inversion/training w/ the proposed method.
 It  creates `checkpoint/`, `log/`, and `sample/` directories in `$HOME/Software.SEG2020/siahkoohi2020SEGuqi/` for storing intermediate parameters, loss function log, and samples for monitoring, respectively.
 The drawn samples from the posterior and training loss function logs will be stored at `samples.hdf5` and `training-logs.pt`, respectively, located at `checkpoint/`.

 `src/main.py`\: constructs `LearnedImaging` class using given arguments and calls `train` function in the defined  `LearnedImaging` class.

 `src/model.py`: includes `LearnedImaging` class definition, which involves `train` and `test` functions.

 `src/sample.py`: script for loading the obtained estimations after (while) training and creating figures in the manuscript.
-Not that the script will throw an assertation error if there are no estumations.
+Not that the script will throw an assertation error if there are no estimations.

 ### Running the code